Dokovic/Quantumult-X-ruleset-script/README.md

   > 0.0.1:Fix the Google search error,fix baidu search redirects to the brife version
   > 0.0.2:Crack Emby
   > 0.0.3:ip-cidr module
   > 0.0.4:Optimize ip-cidr module,now it blocks more ads
-  > 0.0.5:Introducing the brand new adblock script(Functionality block some complicated ads)
   > 0.0.6:Crack Vista Kantianxia, Grammarly
+  > 1.0.0:Introducting the brand new adblock script & rewrite.
+Enjoy the adfree surfing!